Trajectories and frames#

 Multi-trajectory loads#

-read(..., append=True) repeatedly.
+or call read(..., append=True) repeatedly.
 Frames are concatenated in order:

-mol = Molecule("system.prmtop", ["run1.xtc", "run2.xtc", "run3.xtc"])
+mol = Molecule(["system.prmtop", "run1.xtc", "run2.xtc", "run3.xtc"])

 # Equivalent to: